Can you apply for scholarships in college?

 - Mark A. Jefferson Teaching Scholarship

 When should you start applying for scholarships in college?

 Students should begin to apply for scholarships as soon as they are ready.
 Even incoming freshmen can start to apply for scholarships, so there is no reason to wait if you're interested in finding financial aid opportunities.
-On the flip side, graduate students can apply for college scholarships as well, so it's never too late or too early to start.
+On the flip side, graduate students can apply for college scholarships as well, so it's never too late to start, either.